everycure-org/matrix/docs/src/onboarding/index.md

 !!! tip
     A separate git repository for notebook version control may be created inside the `scratch` directory.
 It can also be nice to create a symbolic link to `scratch` from a directory of your choice on your machine.

+    An example notebook is also added to our documentation [here](./kedro_notebook_example.ipynb) which you can copy into the scratch directory for a quickstart

 Within a notebook, first run a cell with the following magic command: